- admin

 |---|---|---|---|---|

-| Zirconia crown | Root canal teeth, cracked teeth, molars, bridges, bruxism cases | Very high | High (case-dependent) | Requires more tooth reduction than veneers |
+| Zirconia crown | Root canal teeth, cracked teeth, molars, bridges, some bruxism cases | Very high | High | Requires more tooth reduction than veneers |

-| Emax veneers | Cosmetic changes with enamel preservation | Medium-high | Very high | Not ideal for heavy grinders or severely damaged teeth |
+| E-max veneers | Cosmetic refinement with enamel preservation | Medium-high | Very high | Not ideal for severely damaged teeth or some heavy grinding cases |

-| PFM (metal-fused) | Cases prioritising strength with less aesthetic demand | High | Medium | Possible grey gum line and metal-related limitations |
+| PFM | Cases prioritizing strength with lower aesthetic demand | High | Medium | Possible grey gum line and metal-related limitations |

-| Composite bonding | Small corrections and conservative cosmetic tweaks | Low-medium | High (short-term) | Stains and chips more easily; shorter lifespan |
+| Composite bonding | Small corrections and conservative cosmetic changes | Low-medium | High short-term | Stains and chips more easily, shorter lifespan |

-Why some crowns fail (the uncomfortable truth)
+Why some zirconia crowns fail: the uncomfortable truth

 Four common failure drivers